 The Cost of Ownership

 You can expect to pay between $75/mo. and $600.00/mo. for technical maintenance of a self-hosted WordPress website, depending on the build complexity, if you contract for such help.
 Your WordPress website belongs to you, and you inherit the cost of ownership.
 This is such a significant issue that my Standard Contract addresses it directly in terms of warranty and future proofing.
 Any self-hosted website you own will have maintenance costs.
 It requires consideration from the start about how you are going to keep all its components updated and its security stance relevant to the types of threats public-facing websites experience.
 Some of my clients have IT people for this, and some do not.
 The cost for such services varies according to the website’s complexity and the problems encountered during maintenance.
-Using FlexTech Media for maintenance is usually far less expensive than hiring an employee to do the same.

 Some WordPress firms hate plugins and will do anything to avoid them.
 But some, like FlexTech Media, test them ruthlessly and rely on them to provide sophisticated functionality supported not only by me, but also by the plugin vendor.
 I have a relationship with these vendors in that I support their own efforts by beta testing for them or providing structured feedback about bugs while offering test environments for those companies to try things out.
 That means you have two resources you can turn to if something goes wrong with a component, and I have a very thorough Technical Support approach, inspired by W. Edwards Deming, that most WordPress consultants lack.

 Though my build approach reduces the cost and project duration for a website contract, third party components introduce complexity when it comes time to maintain your website.
 Normally, these components make you reliant on the quality control practices of multiple vendors, whose code you are actually leasing with a license subscription.
 However, I impose my own set of quality control methods prior to accepting any code into a build, and I am extremely thorough in my testing approaches.
-Now that you know all there is to consider, I encourage you to read more about why I embrace plugins in this article before deciding if a website from FlexTech Media is right for your organization.